-Activities accomplished in 2023 pursuant to the Terrestrial Resources Management Plan (TRMP), Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP) for the Henry M. Jackson Hydroelectric Project (Project) are summarized in this report.
+Activities accomplished in 2024 pursuant to the Terrestrial Resources Management Plan (TRMP), Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP) for the Henry M. Jackson Hydroelectric Project (Project) are summarized in this report.
 Implementation of these three plans was initiated following the Federal Energy Regulatory Commission (FERC) Order Issuing New License effective on 2 September 2011.
-Requirements of each plan were met during the 2023 action year.
-No problems were encountered during implementation and no significant changes are proposed for the management plans.
-Tasks scheduled for 2024 are also presented.
+Requirements of each plan were met during the 2024 action year.
+No problems were encountered during implementation.
+Tasks scheduled for 2025 are presented.
+No significant changes are proposed for the management plans; however, a temporary modification is proposed to allow short segment road construction, followed by deconstruction, to support thinning activities in 2025.